vercel/community/README.md

 ## Community Discussions

-The Vercel Community Discussions enables developers to ask questions to the community or make suggestions to the team.
+The Vercel Community enables developers to ask questions to the community or make suggestions to the team.
 Before you jump in, let's make sure you're in the right place.
-Please [check out the welcome guide](https://github.com/vercel/community/discussions/2), [code of conduct](https://github.com/vercel/community/blob/main/.github/CODE_OF_CONDUCT.md) and consult our [support terms](https://vercel.com/legal/support-terms).
+Please [check out the welcome guide](https://vercel.community/t/getting-started-with-the-vercel-community/152), [code of conduct](https://vercel.community/guidelines) and consult our [support terms](https://vercel.com/legal/support-terms).